alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ```

 Here, `Run()` is explicit for teaching purposes.
 In a real program, the final run point is usually at an outer boundary such as `Main`.

+> **Note:** This article is not advocating `IO<T>` in production C#.
+C# is only the teaching medium: a familiar procedural language that makes the execution-policy problem concrete without also teaching Haskell syntax.

 ## The implicit `World`